Skip to Content

 I would slide the triangle in then place the 3rd piece of plastic on the end (without gluing yet) to check the length.

+If the triangle part is too long, cut more off the end.
 If it seems too loose inside, you could place glue on one end, sticking it to the plastic.

 Almost done!
 Now, glue the last plastic circle on the open end of the paper towel tube.
 This will be the end they look through.